tejbhan111/t2yLLM/README.md

 # <u>**t2yLLM : a fast LLM Voice Assistant**</u>

+## <u>💡 What it does :</u>

+- **t2yLLM** lets you speak to your device of choice (here a raspberry Pi with a respeaker hat from seeed studio) and get an audio answer from your favorite LLM (here Qwen3 by default).
+It should just work like any home assistant.
+The default keyword to activate speech detection is **"Ok Mars"** but you can change it of course.
+ATM if you want a custom keyword, it is **mandatory** to create a Picovoice account (check [Picovoice](https://picovoice.ai/)), train and download a custom keyword to get a working pipeline.
+- **Meteo** : It can search for meteo infos using your OpenWeather API key
+- **Pokemon** : Look for any Pokemon info using Tyradex API (french)
+- **Wikipedia** : Make Wikipedia searches using the python API
+- **Vector Search** : stores all in a synthetic way in chromadb if needed and can retrieve the memorized info
+- **t2yLLM** is meant to work on a 16GB GPU, but in order to achieve that, first launch the LLM backend script in order to avoid OOM

 ## <u>💡 How it works : </u>
 - **llm_backend_async.py** receives user prompts (text/str), generates an answer
   (token by token with the async engine of vllm) and forwards it to the dispatcher.